franco-bianco/solanaswap-go/README.md

 # Solana Swap Transaction Parser

-Parses a Solana transaction and extracts the swap data from various AMMs.
+Parses a Solana transaction and extracts the swap info, supports multiple AMMs.
 Please note that parsing methods may not be convetional as there are many various ways to parse a Solana transaction.
-Feedback and contributions are welcome.
+Feedback and contributions are welcome!

 ## Key Features

-- Analyzes transactions from multiple AMMs, including Jupiter, Raydium, Orca, Meteora, and Pumpfun
-- Extracts detailed swap information from transaction signatures
+- Extracts swap information from swap transactions
 - Parsing methods:
   - Pumpfun and Jupiter: parsing the event data
   - Raydium, Orca, and Meteora: parsing Transfer and TransferChecked methods of the token program

+## Note

-Note: Custom program swap transactions are not yet supported due to an outer instruction check in line 76 of `parser.go`.
+- Custom program swap transactions are not yet supported due to an outer instruction check in line 76 of `parser.go`.
 Feel free to experiment by removing this check.
 An example of such a transaction is `46Jp5EEUrmdCVcE3jeewqUmsMHhqiWWtj243UZNDFZ3mmma6h2DF4AkgPE9ToRYVLVrfKQCJphrvxbNk68Lub9vw`.
+- Transaction timestamp is not included in `SwapInfo` response (should get this from block)
+- Improvements could be made for `splTokenInfoMap` and `splDecimalsMap` use-case and logic

+## Supported AMMs

+- Raydium (V4 and CPMM)
+- Orca
+- Meteora
+- Pumpfun
+- Jupiter

 ## Example Output